 Dropping a class is defined as removing a class from your student’s schedule completely (vs. a Transfer, described above).
-Families that drop a classes up to and including the first week of the semester will be charged a $10 fee to process the change and will still be responsible for the materials fee for the dropped class.
-Families that drop a class during the second & third week of the semester will be charged a $10 fee to process the fee, plus the pro-rated class fee and the full amount of the materials fees.
+Families that drop classes up to and including the first week of the semester will be charged a $25 fee to process the change and will still be responsible for the materials fee for the dropped class.
+Families that drop a class during the second & third week of the semester will be charged a $25 fee to process the fee, however, they will be responsible for the full amount of the class and materials fees.
 Families not returning to class after the third week of the semester will be responsible for the full amount of the class fee and materials fee.

 Classes that do not meet the minimum number of enrollments will be canceled.
 Rearranging a student’s schedule including dropping and adding classes because of a canceled class will not be charged any additional fees.

-Classes are cancelled if the schools where the classes are held are cancelled due to inclement weather.
-(For Example: If Rochester schools are canceled on the day when Rochester classes are held, then Rochester classes are cancelled for the day and will be made up on another day.)
+Classes are canceled if the schools where the classes are held are canceled due to inclement weather.
+(For Example: If Rochester schools are canceled on the day when Rochester classes are held, then Rochester classes are canceled for the day and will be made up on another day.)
 We will make every attempt to notify parents as soon as possible about snow days.
 Please be sure to check your email prior to leaving the house.

 Homeschool Connections offers classes that are both academic and enrichment.
 Our classes are not intended to replace instruction from the parents, but to assist and partner with parents in educating their children and are designed to enrich your educational program, not take your place.
 The classes for younger children will have minimal outside work and will not be issued grades.
 Most high school level classes will have work assigned each week which is expected to be completed in a timely manner and grades recommendations will be issued upon request.
 If a book is required for the class, please have it by the start of classes.